 Zoozii’s used to have a page on their website that discussed how they had their studio tested (in the way that I did).
 Unfortunately that page is no longer on that website.
 There is this interesting discussion here about lampworking and pregnancy.
 What this author writes about is really interesting and an important reality check.

 My advice is not set in solid gold.
 It’s only advice, I can’t tell you what you should have or shouldn’t have.
 I have an extraction unit based on scientific measurements of the pollutants in the atmosphere whilst I melt glass, my health is my number one priority.
 You should get an extraction unit and not just a kitchen rangehood if you intend to make beads very regularly.

 I didn’t include details or links in my blog about how to make your own ventilation system.
 It is cheaper to build your own if you are in the US or Canada, but not here in Australia because a registered electrician has to install the unit.
 The cheapest option is buying a kitchen canopy hood and having that installed over your workbench.
 There are instructions around online if you are curious.
-I didn’t include instructions because in Australia you cannot do any wiring or electrical modifications without the use of a registered electrician.
 Also, in some older buildings electrical wiring in Australia is not red, yellow and green, the cable is actually black, red and brown or you may get yellow, brown and red cable.
 So any instructions I do post may be confusing anyway.